utspect/InstaGibPlus/README.md

 15. Class: Male Soldier, Skin: Soldier, Face: Brock
 16. Class: Male Soldier, Skin: War Machine, Face: Matrix
 17. Class: Boss, Skin: Boss, Face: Xan

+Any value below zero disables forcing models.
+For example, if you set [DesiredSkin](#desiredskin) to `-1`, enemy players that have selected male skins will not be forced to another skin.

 ## DesiredSkin
 **Type: int**